Orange County NC Child Custody Attorney

 - Sole Physical Custody: The child only lives with one parent, while the other parent is given visitation

 There are many possibilities of how joint physical custody works out practically.
 Sometimes what is deemed best for the child is an equal amount of time spent with both parents.
 In other cases, one parent may be granted primary physical custody, while the other is given secondary physical custody.
 Under such circumstances, a child might live with the parent that has primary custody during the week, and then live with the other parent on the weekends.

-At Browner Law, PLLC, our priority is to protect your children and preserve your relationship with them.
-If you have found yourself in a custody battle with your child’s other parent, our Orange County, NC custody law firm can help you obtain a child custody order that is fair and protects the rights and best interests of your child.
+At Browner Law, PLLC, our family lawyer priority is to protect your children and preserve your relationship with them.
+If you have found yourself in a custody battle with your child’s other parent, our Orange County NC family custody law firm can help you obtain a child custody order that is fair and protects the rights and best interests of your child.